OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 Building (for PROJ users)
 *************************

-The make process just runs the second stage mentionned above from the .sql files.
+The make process just runs the second stage mentioned above from the .sql files.
 The resulting proj.db is currently 5.3 MB large.

 Structure